 - For one, clean your computer daily and keep it dust-free.

 - Do not forget to save backups of your data – the cloud offers a great option.

-- Do not open suspicious mails or links as they can contain malware, which may result in data loss.
+- Do not open suspicious emails or links as they can contain malware, which may result in data loss.

 - Update your antivirus and be careful when deleting files.

 A person that can take care of your PC is You.
-Therefore, it is important to take precautions and not to panic and look for a solution.
-In case when it is out of control, you can take assistance of any expert to resolve the malfunction.
+Therefore, it is important to take precautions and not panic and look for a solution.
+In case when it is out of control, you can take the assistance of an expert to resolve the malfunction.
 In this regard, the above prevention tips will help you to make your PC secure and safe.

 Related Posts :